Mikescops/mysetup/README.md

 3. Commit the `composer.lock` changes
 4. Deploy normally to _production_ with `$ bash bin/deployment.sh`

+### Compiling assets

+To compile .scss and .js files we use [Gulp](https://gulpjs.com/) software.

+1. Install npm (Node.js)
+2. Install required packages with `$ npm install`
+3. [Wait for the full download of the Internet to be completed]
+4. Run the automatic building pipeline with `$ npm run assets:build`

 ### Translations

 If you wanna add a translation for a foreign language :